 It doesn’t matter how old you are, how big or small your body is or whether you’re male or female.
 There’s a yoga mat waiting with your name on it.
 You don’t need to be flexible, fit or strong to start.
 That comes as a consequence of practicing yoga; it’s not a prerequisite.
 In everyday life, there’s a tendency to compare your body and its capabilities with that of others, but yoga isn’t about the ego.
-I encourage you to remain focused on your own practice and to let go of any self-judgement or frustration.
+We encourage you to remain focused on your own practice and to let go of any self-judgement or frustration.
 Just accept where you are in that moment.
 Your strength, flexibility and balance will grow week by week, at your own pace, without you even realising it.

 What to expect

-My Hatha Yoga classes are suitable for beginners and those who are newer to yoga, or those who would like to move more gently.
+Our Hatha Yoga classes are suitable for beginners and those who are newer to yoga, or those who would like to move more gently.
 The classes include a combination of static postures and gentle movement.

 See you on the mat!

-I provide all the mats and props for my classes but you are also welcome to bring your own.
+We provide all the mats and props for my classes but you are also welcome to bring your own.
 It’s best to wear comfortable clothing and you don’t need footwear as yoga is done with bare feet.
 You might like to bring a bottle of water and it’s also nice to bring a blanket or something warm to pop on for the savasana (relaxation) at the end, so you’re nice and snug.